Glamdring/js-signer/README.md

 Supported browsers: Internet Explorer (CAPICOM), Firefox (window.crypto)

-Chrome and Safari will implement this whenever the DOMCrypt standard is defined by W3C.
+Chrome and Safari will implement this whenever the <a href="https://wiki.mozilla.org/Privacy/Features/DOMCryptAPISpec/Latest">DOMCrypt standard</a> is defined by W3C.